MikhailAnthonyBennetPelicia/Pelicia-Mikhail-Anthony-Bennet-D.R.--PA_1/README.md

     emotion = emotion.replace('mad', '>:(')
     return emotion
 print(emotify("No classes make me smile."))
-No classes make me :).
+Output: No classes make me :).
 ```
 ## The third section of this code is called "Unpacking List Problem"
 #### The objective of this section was to create a code that would unpack a list into three variables (first, middle, last) and then print all the elements.
 I first created the list "writeyourcodehere" which contains "[1,2,3,4,5,6]".
 Then I assigned the elements using the index.
 First = [0] which is the first index, Middle = [1:-1] which is takes the indexes starting from the second one and the one before the last index, and Last = [-1] which is the last index.
 And using the print function extracts the sections of the list.